GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-11-05-learn-github-workflows-and-open-source-the-fun-way-the-alice-in-wonderland-project.md

 ## Accessibility - Part of Every PR - Not Retrofitted and Refactored

 This project is being developed with accessibility in mind from the beginning and at every step.
-That starts with sematic html, labelling elements, and having a "skip to main content".
-It also means that even if planned accessibilty features such as theme switching aren't being released in a particular version, the code is still written to make those features easily added.
+That starts with semantic html, labelling elements, and having a "skip to main content".
+It also means that even if planned accessibility features such as theme switching aren't being released in a particular version, the code is still written to make those features easily added.

 This is one reason why CSS variables are being used, instead of hard coding colours and font/text attributes.
 While CSS variables are a more intermediate level skill, they make it easier to switch colours, type/font and implement theme switching instead of having to refactor the entire stylesheet.